Skip to main content

 Single-zone ductless mini-split: $5,500 to $9,000 before rebates; $4,500 to $8,000 after manufacturer instant rebate.

 Whole-home 4-ton ducted heat pump: $14,000 to $15,500 before rebates.
-Out-of-pocket depends on which programs are open in your territory at the time of install — that’s the figure we put on your written estimate after we check current eligibility.
+Out-of-pocket depends on which programs are open in your territory at the time of install.
+That’s the figure we put on your written estimate after we check current eligibility.

 What to ask your contractor

-Key Takeaways
+Key takeaways

 • Bay Area winters rarely hit freezing, so heat pumps stay in their efficient range almost year-round.

-• We work with BayREN, MCE, PG&E, EBCE/Ava, and manufacturer instant rebates — eligibility and amounts vary, we confirm at quote time.
+• We work with BayREN, MCE, PG&E, EBCE/Ava, and manufacturer instant rebates.
+Eligibility and amounts vary.
+We confirm at quote time.

 • Federal 25C is gone.
 Tech Clean California is on waitlist.